27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 You can also experience the lighting of the giant Christmas tree, and stroll blissfully along the quaint cobblestone streets filled with festive decorations.

-One of the more unique free things to do in Toronto in the evening is to embark on a free self-guided graffiti and mural art tour, curated by Artworx TO.
+One of the more unique free things to do in Toronto at night is to embark on a free self-guided graffiti and mural art tour, curated by Artworx TO.
 Pick your tour, arrive at the first stop, and walk around to each city stop to find out the stories behind the street art you see around you.

 Each tour will give you an estimated length of time you’d need to complete all stops, and includes online descriptions you’ll listen to or read along the way.